slatedocs/slate/source/index.html.md

 ### 3. Choose the best tool for you

-There are two ways you can execute large number of payouts:
+There are two ways you can make large number of payouts:

 * *Batch payments.* Prepare CSV file and upload this using our Batch Payments tool: [https://transferwise.com/batch](https://transferwise.com/batch)

 * *API integration.* Automate your payment process fully by sending payment orders via TransferWise API.